LiskArchive/lisk-legacy-docs/start/maintain-node.md

-# Maintain a Node
+# How to maintain a node

-## What is a Lisk node?
+## What is a node?

-The Lisk blockchain is a decentralized network that consists of many different servers/nodes around the world, which are maintained by individuals.
+The Lisk blockchain is a decentralized network that consists of many different servers (or nodes).
+Node operators need to set up Lisk Core on a server and connect it to the desired network.

+There are approximately 600 nodes around the world that are maintained by individuals.
 These nodes communicate with the network, e.g. by broadcasting and receiving blocks or transactions from their peers.
-A Lisk node is also required to forge/add new blocks to the blockchain.
+Lisk nodes are also required to forge/add new blocks to the blockchain.

-## Why to set up a node
+## Who should operate a node?

 If you fall under one of the following groups, we recommend you to set up your own node: